First Lines

 It began with blood on his son’s face. — Community Standing (Shotgun Honey)

 LIGHT AND SHADOW could easily trick the eye.
 Every painter understood that and while Henry Barnsdale-Stevens was not an artist, the manipulation of form by sketching on a flat surface to create a three-dimensional image had always intrigued him.
-Just as other worlds intrigued him. — A Fistful of Dust; Space 1889 (Originally published by Untreed Reads/currently out of print)
+Just as other worlds intrigued him. — A Fistful of Dust; Space 1889 (Originally published by Untreed Reads/out of print)

-Émile beheld the rough lines of age and labour in the hand before him. — Bitter and Intoxicating (Red Velvet and Absinthe – Cleis Press)
+Émile beheld the rough lines of age and labour in the hand before him. — Bitter and Intoxicating (Red Velvet and Absinthe – Cleis Press).

 He tasted like rubies. — Effigy in Garnet short story published by Aoife’s Kiss ‘Sam’s Dot Publishing’ and subsequently also published in Night To Dawn.

-He ran, arms pumping, feet pounding, slapping against the pavement. — The Stalker short story published by Dark Moon Rising
+He ran, arms pumping, feet pounding, slapping against the pavement. — The Stalker short story published by Dark Moon Rising.

-Once a year I pick apples from my garden and bake pies with them, but I know people who leave fruit to rot on the tree. — A La Mode essay published by a west country newsletter I used to write for.
+Once a year I pick apples from my garden and bake pies with them, but I know people who leave fruit to rot on the tree. — À la mode essay published by a west country newsletter I used to write for.

-On a world of the twenty-five hour day, of a thirty-three minute hour, it is approaching midnight.Silver Apples of the Moon published by Roadworks
+On a world of the twenty-five hour day, of a thirty-three minute hour, it is approaching midnight. — Silver Apples of the Moon published by Roadworks.

-In this room of ancient whispers — The Kiss of Ghosts poem published by Roadworks
+In this room of ancient whispers — The Kiss of Ghosts poem published by Roadworks.

-Paper fluttering in a cold breeze — Scourge poem published by Whispers of Wickedness
+Paper fluttering in a cold breeze — Scourge poem published by Whispers of Wickedness.

 Comments are closed.